nagasudhirpulla/taming_python/blog/skills/dataframe_chunks_processing.md

 <hr/>
 In this post, we will learn how to process dataframes from large csv and dbf files

-In order to import dataframe from dbf file, we require simpledbf module.
+If we desire to import dataframe from dbf file, we require simpledbf module.
 Install simpledbf using the command `pip install simpledbf`

 ### Example